Bupleurum (Chai Hu)

 Bupleurum (Chai Hu) is a foundational herb in traditional Chinese medicine, where it appears in classical formulas such as Xiao Chai Hu Tang for liver-channel support and emotional regulation.
 The root contains triterpene saponins called saikosaponins (notably saikosaponins A and D), along with polysaccharides, lignans, and essential oils.
 Preclinical research has documented hepatoprotective, anti-inflammatory, and immunomodulatory activity for saikosaponins, with most direct human evidence coming from multi-herb formulas rather than isolated bupleurum.
 Bupleurum is used in TCM-informed formulas for liver support, immune balance, and stress-related digestive symptoms.

-Active Compound Triterpene saponins (saikosaponins A, C, D, F), polysaccharides, flavonoids, lignans, and essential oils standardized in some extracts to total saikosaponins.
+Active Compound Triterpene saponins (saikosaponins A, C, D, F), polysaccharides, flavonoids, lignans, essential oils; some extracts standardized to total saikosaponins.

 Benefits